KratosMultiphysics/Documentation/README.md

 * **Resources**: Presentations, and any other documentation related with Kratos Multi-Physics.
 * **Workshops**: Presentations, and any other documentation used for the *Kratos* team on workshops.

-In the future more sections will be added as it is need to provide a
+In the future more sections will be added as needed